HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 • Seasonal color strategies are developed for promotional campaigns

-Color psychology offers a rare opportunity in marketing—a chance to make significant improvements to conversion rates and customer engagement with relatively minimal investment.
-The research is clear: strategic color implementation influences purchasing decisions at a fundamental psychological level.
+Color psychology is a rare chance in marketing: you can make real improvements to conversion rates and engagement for a fairly small outlay.
+The research is clear that thoughtful color choices influence buying decisions at a deep psychological level.

 • Color psychology operates primarily at a subconscious level, influencing decisions before rational thought engages